 Top 10 things to see in Tehran

 Though neither Iran’s oldest or prettiest city, the bustling metropolis of Tehran is not without its own compelling charm.
-Home to over 10 million Iranians, the large concrete skyline is set against the breath-taking backdrop of the Alborz mountains which rise out of the smog below.
+Home to over 10 million Iranians, the largely concrete skyline is set against the breath-taking backdrop of the Alborz mountains which rise out of the smog below.
 Often underrated as a tourist destination, nowhere will you sample a flavor of contemporary Iranian life more than Tehran.
 Here we present 10 must-do-and-sees whilst in the capital.

 1. The Grand Bazaar

 Right in the heart of the city, the Grand Bazaar is an essential visit for any tourist in Tehran.
 With over 10 kilometers of labyrinthine alleyways filled with covered shops, haggling customers, and general commotion, you will find everything from jewelry to carpets and pots and pans for sale here.
 One of Tehran’s oldest areas, this commercial center is teeming with history and character, and there are some exceptional restaurants dotted around.
 Prepare for a sensual bombardment; not for the agoraphobic!

 2. Golestan Palace

 Just a few minutes from the Grand Bazaar, you will find the magnificent Golestan Palace, a 19th-century Qajar royal abode.
 The palace complex consists of 17 structures in total, including reception halls, museums, throne rooms, and royal quarters, and boasts impressive, well-kept gardens too.
 The intricate tile work, mirrored interiors, symmetrical fountains, and marble thrones demonstrate the pinnacle of Qajar-era architecture and provide a sense of the level of opulence the monarchs would have enjoyed.